andrew/ultimate-awesome/README.md

 - [awesome-vector-databases](https://github.com/ever-works/awesome-vector-databases) - A curated list of vector database solutions, libraries, and resources for AI applications -
 - [awesome-fhenix](https://github.com/fhenixprotocol/awesome-fhenix) - Awesome-fhenix is a curated collection of resources for building with Fhenix and the CoFHE coprocessor.
 - [awesome-ai](https://github.com/fluentcms/awesome-ai) - A curated list of modern Artificial Intelligence projects, tools, and services.
-- [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [awesome-tw-openagri](https://github.com/g0v/awesome-tw-openagri) - 整理農業開放資料相關資源與專案.
-- [awesome-la-papers](https://github.com/hallerpatrick/awesome-la-papers) - A curated list of resources related to linear attention mechanisms.
 - [awesome_3dvision_2026_conference](https://github.com/harpreetsahota204/awesome_3dvision_2026_conference) - Awesome Papers at the 2026 3D Vision Conference in Vancouver, BC.
 - [Awesome-Phoenix-Education](https://github.com/hsavit1/Awesome-Phoenix-Education) - You will learn the Phoenix Framework (or your money back).
 - [awesome-fastai](https://github.com/iam-Shashank/awesome-fastai) - Collection of fastai resources: blog posts, twitter threads etc.